edwardgunning/MANUSCRIPT-CLaRe/README.md

-README
+**CLaRe**: Compact (near-)Lossless Latent Representations of High-Dimensional Object Data
 ================

-# MANUSCRIPT-GLaRe: A Graphical Tool for Assessing Losslessness of Latent Feature Representations

-This repository contains the analysis scripts and LaTeX files accompanying the manuscript: **“GLaRe: A Graphical Tool for Assessing Losslessness of Latent Feature Representations”** by Edward Gunning.
+This repository contains the analysis scripts and LaTeX files accompanying the manuscript: **“CLaRe: Compact (near-)Lossless Latent Representations of High-Dimensional Object Data”** by Emma Zohner, Edward Gunning, Giles Hooker and Jeffrey Morris.

-The repository provides: 1.
-Scripts for reproducing analyses presented in the manuscript.
-2. LaTeX files for generating the CoLLaRe manuscript, including figures, tables, and supplementary materials.
-3. Integration with the **GLaRe** R package, which implements the CoLLaRe framework.
+The repository provides:

+1. Scripts for reproducing analyses presented in the manuscript.

+2. LaTeX files for generating the manuscript, including figures, tables, and supplementary materials.

+3. Integration with the **GLaRe** R package, which implements the CLaRe framework.

 ------------------------------------------------------------------------